 Sponsored through the Salem Arts Association, SalemArts.org

 Salem Arts Scholarships are awarded each spring to students pursuing the arts either through a university program or through an art school.
-We offer two scholarships, The Paula Beaulieu Art Scholarship for $1000 to a Salem High School senior, and the Ellen Hardy Memorial Scholarship for $1000 to any Salem resident graduating from a Salem school or who is a Salem Arts Association student artist member.
+We offer two scholarships, The Paula Beaulieu Art Scholarship for up to $1000 to a Salem High School senior, and the Ellen Hardy Memorial Scholarship for $1000 to any Salem resident graduating from a Salem school or who is a Salem Arts Association student artist member.